Aventura Was My Bachata Awakening, So I Went Back and Listened to Their Very First Album

 If I never lie to none of them

-“Mujeriego” (Womanizer), translated by Lyrics Translate
+“Mujeriego” (Womanizer), translated by Lyrics Translate.

 This entertains societal views of women being inferior to men.
 Reducing them to mere objects that are only used for entertainment not taking into account the woman/women in this narrative.
 It's the theme that Aventura is known for, which Romeo follows when he goes solo around 2011-2012.